Ben Affleck: 2020–present: Supporting roles and Artists Equity

 Affleck's fifth directorial project, Air, about Nike's creation of the Air Jordan, premiered in 2023 and was well-reviewed.
 The movie starred Matt Damon and Viola Davis, with Affleck playing a supporting role as Phil Knight.
 It marked the first release from Affleck and Damon's independent production company Artists Equity, which aims to share profits with all stakeholders.
 Affleck serves as the company's CEO and intends to work exclusively for Artists Equity as a filmmaker.
 In a review of Air for The Ringer, Adam Nayman wrote that Affleck, while not a "masterful" filmmaker, "has a gift for pacing and working with actors ...
 He and Damon spend most of the time pumping each other up, and the chemistry between them is undeniable."
 David Sims of The Atlantic said Air was "a great return to Affleck's original impulses as a director: It's a fun, well-made film for grown-ups that gives its actors room to flesh out their characters."
-Also in 2023, Affleck starred as a detective in Robert Rodriguez's action thriller Hypnotic and made a cameo appearance as Batman in the film The Flash.
+Also in 2023, Affleck starred as a detective in Robert Rodriguez's action thriller Hypnotic and made his final appearance as Batman in the film The Flash, appearing in a cameo.

 In 2025, Affleck starred in the action thriller The Accountant 2.
-He has two Netflix films in post-production.
-He directed and starred opposite Gillian Anderson in the kidnapping thriller Animals while he and Damon will star as police officers in the crime thriller The Rip.
+In January 2026, he alongside Damon starred in the crime thriller The Rip.
+He currently has another film in post-production; Ben directed and starred opposite Gillian Anderson in the kidnapping thriller Animals, and is scheduled to release on Netflix on an unknown date.

+In March 2026, Netflix acquired Affleck's AI-focused post-production startup, InterPositive, for an estimated $600 million, at which time he joined the company as a senior advisor to oversee the technology's integration.